 Ultimately, active listening is how you build trust.
 When a prospect feels that you genuinely care about their needs and aren't just trying to make a sale, they are far more likely to be open and honest with you.
 This trust is the bedrock of any strong, long-term business relationship.
 People want to buy from experts they can rely on, and showing that you’re invested in their success is the fastest way to establish that connection.
 This approach not only helps you close the initial deal but also encourages loyalty and repeat business, turning a one-time customer into a long-term partner.

-How to Build Genuine Trust with Prospects
+How Do You Build Genuine Trust with Prospects?

 Modern sales isn't about closing a deal; it's about opening a relationship.
 Prospects today are more informed than ever and can spot a disingenuous pitch from a mile away.
 The only way to cut through the noise is by building genuine trust.
 This isn't a shortcut or a tactic, but the foundation of sustainable revenue growth.
 When prospects see you as a credible partner invested in their success, the entire sales process transforms.
 It all comes down to transparency, genuine care, and reliability.